HarrisonDNET/Getting-Started-with-Scripting-Linux/README.md

 3. To check if you have nano, type:
 [nano --help]
 If it says [command not found], continue.
 If it doesn't, skip the next step.
-3. Option 1: Locate where you downloaded the files.
-Type [bash nanoinstall.sh] to install nano.
-Option 2: Type [sudo apt-get install nano] to install nano, then locate where you put the downloaded files.
+3. Type [sudo apt-get install nano] to install nano, then locate where you put the downloaded files.
 4. To start the course, type:
 [cat readFirstWelcome]